kailash-manasarovar/statement/docs/timeline/2025/july.md

 - It is a Monday during the dizzy heights of intense drugging, cyber-stalking, and terror at the conservatory.
 - Notably, on this day I do not post at all in the evening.
 - I do post first thing on Tuesday morning with a song in my head.
-- Was 27th December an evening in which I was sedated and people came into my apartment?
+- Was 27th December an evening in which I was sedated and people came into my apartment to abuse me on camera?
 - I'm obviously feeling extraordinarily stressed the following morning.

 [![Heart attack](../../content/tweets/heart-attack.png)](https://x.com/1FRGVN/status/1729385938495602851)